 - Guaranteed returns – your cash value continues to grow and is usually guaranteed to equal the policy’s death benefit when the policy matures (in case you turn 100)

-- Lower fees – whole life insurance has lower costs compared to variable universal life.
+- Lower fees – whole life has lower costs than variable universal life.